timeplus-io/proton-python-driver/docs/performance.rst

 Performance
 ===========

-This section compares clickhouse-driver performance over Native interface with TSV and JSONEachRow formats available over HTTP interface.
+This section compares  performance over Native interface with TSV and JSONEachRow formats available over HTTP interface.

-clickhouse-driver returns already parsed row items in Python data types.
+ returns already parsed row items in Python data types.
 Driver performs all transformation for you.

 When you read data over HTTP you may need to cast strings into Python types.